OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-36.md

 Esau took his wives from the daughters of Canaan: Adah, the daughter of Elon the Hittite, and Oholibamah, the daughter of Anah and granddaughter of Zibeon the Hivite—

 ## Genesis 36:3
-and Basemath, the daughter of Ishmael and sister of Nebaioth.
+and Basemath, the daughter of Ishmael and sibling of Nebaioth.

 ## Genesis 36:4
-Adah bore Eliphaz to Esau, and Basemath bore Reuel,
+Adah gave birth to Eliphaz for Esau, and Basemath gave birth to Reuel.

 ## Genesis 36:5
 and Oholibamah bore Jeush, Jalam, and Korah.
 These are the sons of Esau who were born to him in the land of Canaan.